kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/crds/_index.md

         namespace: gloo-system
 ```

-`RateLimitConfigs` defined on a `VirtualHost` is inherited by all the `Routes` that belong to that `VirtualHost`,
+`RateLimitConfig`s defined on a `VirtualHost` is inherited by all the `Route`s that belong to that `VirtualHost`,
-unless a route itself references its own `RateLimitConfigs`.
+unless a route itself references its own `RateLimitConfig`s.

 #### Configuration format
 Each `RateLimitConfig` is an instance of one specific configuration type.
 Currently, only the `raw` configuration type
-is implemented, but we are planning on adding more high-level configuration formats to support specific use cases.
+is implemented, but we are planning on adding more high-level configuration formats to support specific use cases
+(e.g. limiting requests based on the presence and value of a header, or on a per-upstream, per-client basis, etc.).

 The `raw` configuration allows you to specify rate limit policies using the raw configuration formats used by the
 server and the client (Envoy).
 It consists of two elements: